ktodatwo/NotesCubed/README.md

 # NotesCubed

 ## Description
-NotesCubed is a visually stunning note-taking application for creatives looking to organize ideas visually.
+NotesCubed is a visually stunning note-taking application for the notoriously unorganized person.

 ## Features
 - User account registration and secure login.